Telegram (software): Bots

 In April 2021, the Payments 2.0 upgrade enabled bot payments within any chat, using third-party services such as Sberbank, Tranzoo, Payme, CLICK, LiqPay and ECOMMPAY to process the credit card information.

 Bots are also commonly used for businesses to communicate with customers as the bot APIs integrate with communication platforms so that Telegram messages can be sent and received in an omnichannelinbox.
 These platforms also enable businesses to add Telegram chat widget to their websites and gives them the option to automate conversations or let human agents reply.
 Examples of platforms providing Telegram bot integration include respond.io, Manychat and Trengo.

-In February 2018, Telegram launched their social login feature to its users, named Telegram Login.
-It features a website widget that could be embedded into websites, allowing users to sign into a third party website with their Telegram account.
+In February 2018, Telegram launched its social login feature, Telegram Login.
+It features a website widget that can be embedded into websites, allowing users to sign into a third party website with their Telegram account.
 The gateway sends the user's Telegram name, username, and profile picture to the website owner, while the user's phone number remains hidden.
 The gateway is integrated with a bot, which is linked with the developer's specific website domain.

 In June 2021, an update introduced a new bot menu where users can browse and send commands while in a chat with a bot.

 In April 2022, bots gained support for customized interfaces and inline page loading.
 Interfaces can be adjusted to match the app's theme even if it changes while interacting with the bot.

 In October 2024, Telegram added increased messaging limits for bots, allowing bots to send up to 1000 messages per second to their users.
 Messages beyond the free limit of 30 per second are paid for using Telegram Stars.

-Telegram introduced affiliate programs in December 2024, which allow developers to create an affiliate program for their bot or mini app.
-Any Telegram user can join the affiliate program, and are rewarded for referring others to the bot or mini app by receiving a commission from purchases made by the people they referred.
+Telegram introduced affiliate programs in December 2024 that allow developers to create an affiliate program for their bot or mini app.
+Any Telegram user can join the affiliate program and be rewarded for referring others to the bot or mini app by receiving a commission from purchases made by the people they referred.